 All income from the sale of art goes to the artist.
 There is no gallery commission.
 The exhibition program is a service to Encinitas artists and exists to promote the local artist community.
 As such, artists are encouraged to be flexible in their pricing.
 Art sales are by mutual agreement between the artist and purchaser.
 Please note: work that is sold must remain in the gallery for the duration of the exhibit.

-The artist promotes the exhibit to their clients, friends and the media—a Media Contact List is available from the Arts Division.
-Exhibit information is included in the City’s weekly arts eblast, sent to 17,000 homes in the community, the monthly Encinitas Arts & Events Calendar (online and in print), and on the City website.
+The artist promotes the exhibit to their clients, friends and the media—a Media Contact List is available from the Cultural Arts Division.
+Exhibit information is included in the City’s weekly arts e-newsletter, sent to 25,000 homes in the community, the monthly Encinitas Arts & Events Calendar (online and in print), and on the City website.
 For more information, email Cheryl Ehlers Arts Program Assistant, or call (760) 633-2748.
-Thank you.